Need More Information? Please email the sponsor(s) for the desired organization.

 Skills USA Audio Video at FHS is an organization where audio and video production students compete in contests such as Broadcast News, Digital Cinema and TV Production.
 Students compete at the district, state and national level.
 SkillsUSA is a partnership of students, teachers and industry working together to ensure America has a skilled workforce.

-Sponsors: Toby Wise and Al Taglialavore
+Sponsors: Al Taglialavore and Angelique Suggs

 SKillsUSA Engineering students at FHS compete in contests such as Urban Search and Rescue Robotics, Mobile Robotics Technology, and Technical Drawing.
 Students compete at the district, state and national level.
 SkillsUSA is a partnership of students, teachers, and industry working together to ensure America has a skilled workforce.